-Today’s post comes from David Bree, our Senior Natural Heritage Education Leader at Presqu’ile Provincial Park, and passionate protector of Ontario’s shorebirds.
+Today’s post was originally published in 2016 and comes from David Bree, then our Senior Discovery Leader at Presqu’ile Provincial Park, and passionate protector of Ontario’s shorebirds.

 I don’t know Jason.
 But I do know he turned six sometime in the last two months and he had a wonderful party with cake, presents and balloons, surrounded by friends and family.

 I hope he had a good time, but I wonder if he knows the legacy of his sixth birthday — from my perspective — is unsightly litter, extra work and possibly untimely death.

 In today’s post, Awenda’s Chief Park Naturalist Tim Tully defends what some may think is the undefendable: the gull.

 If there was ever an animal that gets a raw deal, it’s the gull.

 It’s time to set the record straight and come to the defense of this unfairly maligned avian “underbird.”

 For starters, we can’t even get the name right.
 I hate to tell you, folks, but there is no such thing as a seagull!

 Continue reading Just for the gull of it!